georgeslabreche/ccsdsmo-malc/README.md

 Download the sources from github (https://github.com/ccsdsmo/malc) in the MAL_HOME directory (for example ~/cnes/malc).

-Go to MAL_HOME directory and launch "./genmakeall" shell script.
+Go to MAL home (MAL_HOME) directory and launch "./genmakeall" shell script.
 This script generates makefiles for each module then compiles and installs the different modules.

 The last modules are base tests for the multiples MAL interactions (SEND, SUBMIT, REQUEST, INVOKE,